pagkly/Zed/Investopedia3/Home Buyers' Plan (HBP).md

 ## Using Retirement Funds to Buy a Home in the U.S.

 The U.S. offers a similar program for qualifying first-time homebuyers.
-Under the [Taxpayer Relief Act of 1997](https://www.investopedia.com/terms/t/taxpayer-relief-act-of-1997.asp), U.S. citizens may withdraw up to $10,000 from an [individual retirement account (IRA)](https://www.investopedia.com/terms/i/ira.asp) to cover the cost of building or buying a home.
+Under the [[Taxpayer Relief Act of 1997]](https://www.investopedia.com/terms/t/taxpayer-relief-act-of-1997.asp), U.S. citizens may withdraw up to $10,000 from an [[individual retirement account (IRA)]](https://www.investopedia.com/terms/i/ira.asp) to cover the cost of building or buying a home.
 While the HBP allows a tax-free loan, the U.S. requires first-time homebuyers to take the withdrawal as income subject to tax if it comes out of a traditional IRA.

-In the case of [Roth IRAs](https://www.investopedia.com/terms/r/rothira.asp), which require post-tax contributions, first-time homebuyers do not pay taxes on the withdrawal of their contributions.
+In the case of [[Roth IRAs]](https://www.investopedia.com/terms/r/rothira.asp), which require post-tax contributions, first-time homebuyers do not pay taxes on the withdrawal of their contributions.
 In either case, the IRS waives the 10% premature withdrawal penalty that would otherwise apply when an individual takes a retirement distribution before the age of 59½.2